The Future of Liberty

 George F. Will (10:34):

-Presidency.
 Exactly.
-The president's there all the time now and he cannot be hauled into court.
-He cannot be indited.
-He has to be immune from certain frivolous lawsuits, and the Lord knows there are enough of those.
+The president’s there all the time now, and he cannot be hauled into court.
+He cannot be indicted.
+He has to be immune from certain frivolous lawsuits, and Lord knows there are enough of those.

 Mitch Daniels (10:48):

 Yeah.
-The last session or the last year's session of the Supreme Court brought a lot of good news.
-Some of us thought in the major questions decision specifically giving clear signs of reigning in at least executive branch agencies.
-I know you were as pleased by those as some of us.
+The last session or the last year’s session of the Supreme Court brought a lot of good news, some of us thought, in the Major Questions decision and doctrine, specifically giving clear signs of reining in, at least executive-branch agencies.
+I know you were as pleased by that as some of us.

 George F. Will (11:13):

-I was because what Congress is doing there, they're kind of a defibrillator trying to get the heartbeat of Congress backing strong saying, if you want the executive to do this, say so clearly with certain discernible principles implied so Congress, the Supreme Court has been said, well, the court's taking power under itself.
-No, no. The court is saying do your job Congress.
+I was, because what the Court is doing is acting as a kind of a defibrillator trying to get the heartbeat of Congress back and strong is saying, “If you want the executive to do this, say so clearly with discernible principles implied.”
+So, Congress people have said, well, the Court’s taking power unto itself.
+No, no. The Court is saying, “Do your job, Congress.”

 Mitch Daniels (11:40):

-You mentioned the two party system and it has been frequently, let's say a ballast or led to corrections when our political process seemed to be running off the rails one way or another, you're of the view that there is an exhausted middle in somebody's phrase, can the two party system which in the past has reacted to assemble new majorities, can it do so?
-Once again, it doesn't give signs right now of operating as it once has.
+You mentioned the two-party system, and it has frequently, let's say, served as a ballast or led to corrections when our political process seemed to be running off the rails one way or another.
+You’re of the view that there is an exhausted middle, in somebody’s phrase.
+Can the two-party system which in the past has reacted to assemble new majorities do so once again?
+It doesn’t give signs right now of operating as it once has.

 George F. Will (12:20):

-It doesn't, but our two parties, Herman Kahn or someone said that after nuclear war, the cockroach would be the only thing to survive because it's really simple.
-I think our political parties of the cockroaches of our political system, they're very elemental and they're very adaptable.
+It doesn’t, but our two parties, Herman Kahn or someone, said that after nuclear war the cockroach would be the only thing to survive, because it’s really simple.
+I think our political parties are the cockroaches of our political system.
+They’re very elemental, and they’re very adaptable.

 Mitch Daniels (12:41):